jaeyk/jaeyk.github.io/index.md

 Outside work, I enjoy cooking, distance running, and reading for pleasure.
 I used to practice martial arts and was a former UC Berkeley Taekwondo and Wushu team member.

+I am married to a semiconductor (chip) engineer and have a daughter who loves drawing.

 ## Contact

 * Email: